What exactly is VRS?

 Who can access the data I upload to VRS (telemetry, car setups, etc.)?

 The permission model in place allows users read and write access to their own data.
 It allows teammates read access to their teammates’ racing data (but not private account info).
-It gives coaches read access only to race data of users who have requested a 1:1 coaching session with them.
-This read access is granted only for the duration the of time after the session is confirmed by the coach and until the session is marked as completed by the coach.
+It gives coaches read access only to race data of users who have requested a 1:1 coaching session or a group class with them.
+This read access is granted only for the duration of time after the session is confirmed by the coach and until the session is marked as completed by the coach.
 The coaches don’t otherwise have access to anyone else’s data.
 Here is a short video that shows the view of a VRS coach and when/how they can access a client’s data.

 Can someone “steal” my setups from VRS?

-We put great effort in making sure that your data is safe and can only be accessed in accordance of our permission model (described above).
+We put great effort in making sure that your data is safe and can only be accessed in accordance with our permission model (described above).
 For anyone who is extremely secretive about their setups, the TelemetryLogger has a setting to NOT upload setups.
 Setup information is recorded in the iRacing live telemetry and .sto files.
 If setup uploads are disabled, we don’t upload the .sto files and we strip away the session info CarSetup yaml subtree.
 You lose some utility related to setup sharing and setup change log but that would be the price to pay for extra piece of mind.

 The only folks who legitimately need to worry about this are WCS drivers/teams.
 We offer a number of data packs that come with pretty decent car setups.
-For example the GT3 datapack setups are only 0.1-0.2s slower that the WCS setups.
+For example the GT3 datapack setups are only 0.1-0.2s slower than the WCS setups.
 So, chances are that the vast majority of iRacers are much better off using the setups from our data packs.

 Can VRS be used in real life, on the track?